 What is an emergency fund?

 An emergency fund is a pot of money reserved for dealing with those expensive and unpredictable moments in life.
 Even though they are hard to foresee to is not impossible to prepare for them.

 Why have an emergency fund?

 True emergencies include losing your job or long-term sickness.
 You can’t predict if these events might happen, and if they do, the impact they will have on your life.
 But having an emergency fund in place can mean that you don’t need to immediately worry about money, if it does.

 An emergency fund can also prevent you from going into debt, or further debt depending on your circumstances.
 In this scenario, it can mean that you avoid paying interest payments in the future.
 Meaning that you can quickly get back on track to meeting your financial goals.

 How much should I have in my emergency fund?

 Something is better than nothing.
-However, it is widely agreed that for those at the start of their journey to financial freedom, or those who are looking to pay off debts, that £1000 is a good sized pot.
+However, it is widely agreed that for those at the start of their journey to financial freedom, or those you are looking to pay off debts, that £1000 is a good sized pot.

-Once all your debts have been paid off then you should build up an emergency fund of around 3-6 months worth of expenses.
+Once all your debts have been paid off then you should look to build up an emergency fund of around 3-6 months worth of expenses.
 This will be determined by your own risk factors.
 For me, as a teacher whose salary is not the only household income 3 months will probably be enough.
 Those who work in the private sector might want more, and those who are self-employed might want more again.

 What about those other “emergencies”?